ninabarzh/broomstick/content/posts/GDPR-ICCPR-and-the-great-consent-charade.md

 ### Article 6 – Fundamental Rights Lawsuits

 Everyone has the right to sue the trousers off institutions that systematically trample their rights.
-The European Courts should be open for business—and not just to lobbyists.
+The European Courts should be open for business, and not just to lobbyists.

 ***

 ### Sign the Demand

 It’s time to stop pretending the current system is working.
 If the law can’t keep up with the times, it’s time to change the law.
 [Sign to demand Six New Fundamental Rights](https://you.wemove.eu/campaigns/for-new-fundamental-rights-in-europe).
-Because box-ticking is not the same as freedom—and we're not consenting to this nonsense any more.
+Because box-ticking is not the same as freedom, and we're not consenting to this nonsense any more.